bitm4ncer/scatalog/README.md

 ### 1. Install the Extension
-1. Download this repository (Code → Download ZIP)
+1. Download and extract this repository zip (Code → Download ZIP)
-2. Extract the ZIP file
-3. Open Chrome, Brave or any Chromium based browser
-4. Open Extension Manager or go to `chrome://extensions/` / `brave://extensions/`
+4. Open Extension Manager of your Chrome, Brave or other Chromium based Broser (go to `chrome://extensions/` or `brave://extensions/`)
 4. Enable "Developer mode" (toggle in top right)
-5. Click "Load unpacked" and select the extracted folder
+5. Click "Load unpacked" and select the extracted folder *scatalog-main*

 ### 2. Get Spotify API Credentials
 1. Go to [Spotify Developer Dashboard](https://developer.spotify.com/dashboard) and Log in